-History tells us both of periods when people lived in relative harmony with other parts of nature and of catastrophes and the sudden collapse of civilizations arising from environmental failure.
-Judge Weeramantry in his famous opinion in the International Court of Justice's Gabcikovo-Nagymaros case went so far as to say that sustainability has always been a part of our social fabric and of our struggle to make our institutions work for the long-term survival of our species and our cultures.
+Judge Weeramantry in his famous opinion in the International Court of Justice's Gabcikovo-Nagymaros case in 1997 went so far as to say that sustainable development has always been a part of our social fabric and of our struggle to make our institutions work for the long-term survival of our species and our cultures.

-In many parts of the world today, with hope and determination indigenous peoples are maintaining lifestyles that are dependent on local resources and that require stewardship based on generations of acquired knowledge.
-While they are under threat from encroachment of the global economy, humanity as a whole is under threat from the loss of these examples of humans living harmoniously as a part of nature.
+In many parts of the world today, with hope and determination Indigenous Peoples are maintaining lifestyles that are dependent on local resources and that require stewardship based on generations of acquired knowledge.
+While they are under threat from encroachment of the global economy, humanity as a whole is under threat from losing these important individuals harbouring a unique experience with unique knowledge of how to live in harmony with nature.

 The Age of Exploration, the establishment of the international order based on state sovereignty, and the Industrial Revolution combined to transform our planet in unimaginable ways.
-Step by step a globalized world emerged, fascinated with technology and discounting traditions as primitive, without the wisdom or the ability to maintain nature in the balance, considering Nature as "other."
-This is the critical stage of the Anthropocene Epoch.
+Step by step a globalized world emerged, fascinated by technology and discounting traditions as primitive, without the wisdom or the ability to maintain nature in the balance, considering Nature as something "other."
+People began exploiting nature without much regard for restoration and regeneration of the environment and subsequently this has led to the critical stage of the Anthropocene Epoch.

-In our modern world, environmental awareness had to gradually return, facilitated by increased global interconnectivity which allowed the generation of knowledge and observations of the human impacts on the world (Grove, 2002).
-Grove points out that environmental conservation traces back its origin to ancient times when concerns were raised about the management of rivers and forests, and the impacts of trade and markets on the exploitation of resources imported from conquered lands.
-It took centuries for modernity to wake up to the fact that the Earth's sustaining power has ultimate limits, and to understand that humanity's amazing success has a profound effect on Earth's richness, to the degree of fundamentally threatening our quality of life if not our survival as a species (Gaia).
+In our modern world, environmental awareness had to gradually return, facilitated by increased global interconnectivity which also allowed people in general to be aware of "the generation of knowledge and observations of the human impacts on the world" (Grove, 2002).
+Grove points out that environmental conservation traces back its origin to ancient times when concerns were raised about the management of rivers and forests, including the impacts of trade and markets on the exploitation of resources imported from conquered lands.
+It took centuries for people to wake up to the fact that the Earth's sustaining power has absolute limits, and to understand that humanity's amazing success has had a profound effect on Earth's richness, to the degree of fundamentally threatening our quality of life, if not our survival as a species (Gaia).

 UNEP therefore arose out of necessity.
 As current UNEP Executive Director Inger Andersson has said, "UNEP was created quite simply to be the environmental conscience of the UN and the world."
 UNEP exists because of people power.
 Governments would not have established UNEP on their own.
-In 1972, at a time of intense public concern over the state of the environment due to the adverse effects of chronic industrial pollution, the UN Member States responded to public pressure to take the political decision to establish a UN Environment Programme.
+In 1972, at a time of growing public concern over the state of the environment due to the adverse effects of chronic industrial pollution, the UN Member States responded to public pressure to take the political decision to establish a UN Environment Programme.
 From this strong starting point - the first occasion in which members of the public played a critical role in the establishment of a UN body - great expectations were formed.
 UNEP, more than any other UN body, belongs to the People.